- Young people are the most mobile group within the EU living in large numbers outside their home countries, especially for studying.

 EMY – European Mobile Youth

-EMY is about bringing EU citizenship to life, in particular for young voters.
-EU citizenship is much more than a fictional concept or an imprint on our passports.
 Under the Treaty on the European Union all EU citizens have the right to vote, and to stand as candidates in elections to the European Parliament in their home country or, alternatively, in any other country in the EU where they reside (‘host country’).
+And yet, most EU citizens are not making use of these rights.
+A public consultation conducted in 2015 revealed that only 22% of so-called ‘mobile EU citizens’ (citizens of an EU member state who live in another EU member state) had voted in European Parliament elections in their host country.

-- Institutions and people who are dealing with mobile youth in Austria and Estonia;
+- Institutions and community leaders linked to mobile youth in Austria and Estonia.

 - European, national and local policy makers and administrations dealing with elections, citizen engagement and education.